siddMahen/stest/README.md

 event you emitted.

-The `setup` and `teardown` functions are given to you to setup your test case.
+The `setup` and `teardown` functions are given to you to setup your test case, and optionally, to perform a teardown.

-The `opts` argument allows you to specify a `timeout`.
+The `opts` argument allows you to specify a `timeout` in miliseconds.
 If all async calls are not called before that time, then the `stest` will give you a heads up.

+See the source for more details and documentation.

+# Running Tests:

-Tests can be run en masse like this:
+Tests can be run en masse using `srunner`:

-	srunner -r test/test-*.js
+	srunner -r test/test-.*\.js

-Or like this:
+To run tests silently, run `srunner` with the `-s` option.
+If you prefer not to use `srunner`, you can still run tests like this:

 	node test.js

-If you prefer not to use `srunner`.

-# License
+# License:

 (The MIT License)